bxparks/AceRoutine/README.md

 only a single implementation (`LogBinProfiler`) is provided.

 The [HelloCoroutineWithProfiler.ino](examples/HelloCoroutineWithProfiler)
-program shows how to setup the profilers and extract the profiling information.
+program shows how to setup the profilers and extract the profiling information using the `Coroutine::runCoroutineWithProfiler()` instead of the usual `Coroutine::runCoroutine()`:
-This example is intended for resource constrained 8-bit processors which do not want to pay for the cost of the `CoroutineScheduler`.

 ```C++
 #include <AceRoutine.h>